Oromeror/payu_hub_e2ee_card_encryption_nodejs/README.md

 This project was generated making use of [Node.js](https://nodejs.org/)

-This repository is based on the implementation of a simple python implementation of PayU Hub [End To End Encryption](https://developers.paymentsos.com/docs/security/e2ee.html).
+This repository is based on the implementation of a very simple Node.js API implementation of PayU Hub [End To End Encryption](https://developers.paymentsos.com/docs/security/e2ee.html).

 ## Installation